List of Teen Titans (TV series) characters: Herald

 Herald (voiced by Khary Payton) is a young hooded African American boy who is made an Honorary Titan in the wake of the Brotherhood's efforts to seek and destroy the next generation of superheroes on Earth.
 He is one of the few Titan-affiliated heroes that manages to evade capture, and partners with fellow survivors Beast Boy, Más, Pantha, and Jericho.
 The five succeed in infiltrating the Brotherhood's fortress in Paris and ultimately freeing the captured heroes; Herald himself is called upon to save everyone when the Brain, forced into retreat, triggers a massive bomb designed to take out the entire complex.

 Hot Spot

 Hot Spot (voiced by Bumper Robinson) is first featured in the Master of Games' Tournament of Heroes in "Winner Take All".
 He is a pyrokinetic young hero who is made an honorary Titan in the wake of the Master of Games' defeat.
 In his normal state, he has the appearance of an adolescent African American male, but when employing his heat-based superpowers, he becomes a fiery humanoid.

 Jericho

 Jericho is another honorary titan who, alongside Herald, is summoned to the Titans' rendezvous point after the Brotherhood conducts their search-and-capture campaign on the team members across the globe.
-Jericho is a gentle and kindly albeit mute boy with the ability to possess others via eye contact, taking full control of their bodies, memories, and abilities; the only evidence of which is the black and green eyes the victims assume once possessed.
+Jericho is a gentle, mute boy with the ability to possess others via eye contact, taking full control of their bodies, memories, and abilities, the only evidence of which is the black and green eyes the victims assume once possessed.